pixelchai/VTPX/Releases/v0.1 Unstable - The Core Update/info.md

 and
 "Translate: love/like"

-Of course, the finished VTPX will look absolutely nothing like this By the way - it only says "Hello World!" because that was a test.
+Of course, the finished VTPX will look absolutely nothing like this.
+By the way - it only says "Hello World!" because that was a test.
 I've decided to keep it there :)